DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/install.rst

     - TokenAgent
     - EmailAgent

 Please, install them and make sure they are up and running.
+The configuration of these agents can be found :mod:`Here <ResourceStatusSystem.Agent>`.